What Is Negative Space?

 The term negative space originates from photography.
 If you think of a familiar photo, the positive space includes the object or objects that make up the focal point of your photo, and the negative space includes all of the space around the focal point.

-The importance of negative space in graphic design
+The importance of negative space in graphic and UX design

-To create eye-catching designs, graphic artists make use of multiple design principles, one of which is negative space or white space.
-This design tool plays an important role in the readability, arrangement, balance, and tone of a graphic representation.
-In other words, it can help make the design more attractive, and the viewing or reading experience more pleasant.
+To create eye-catching designs, graphic artists and UX designers make use of multiple design principles.
+One of these principles, negative space, plays an important role in the readability, arrangement, balance, and tone of a scene or graphic representation.
+In other words, it can help make the design more attractive and the viewing or reading experience more pleasant.

-Graphic designers use negative space in a variety of ways.
+Graphic and UX designers use negative space for a variety of reasons.
 It can help:

-• Improve readability.
-The use of negative space to break up blocks of text helps improve the readability of web pages, infographics, product labels, and more.
+• Improve readability: Using negative space to break up blocks of text helps improve the readability of web pages, infographics, product labels, and more.

 Updated on